Alchon Huns: Retreat to Gandhara and Kashmir (530 CE)

-Kashmir descendents of the Alchon Huns
+Kashmir descendants of the Alchon Huns

 Several rulers with Alchon names appear in Kalhana's Rajatarangini.
 Although the chronology of the Rajatarangini is largely deficient, several of the names of these rulers, especially those belonging to the so-called Gonanda dynasty (II), have been confirmed by coin finds in Kashmir and dated to the 7th century CE.
-They were "very likely" descendents of the Alchon Huns in the Kashmir area.
+They were "very likely" descendants of the Alchon Huns in the Kashmir area.

 Retreat to Kabulistan and displacement of the Nezak Huns

-Around the end of the 6th century CE, the Alchons withdrew to Kashmir and, pulling back from Punjab and Gandhara, moved west across the Khyber pass where they resettled in Kabulistan under the leadership of Toramana II.
+Around the end of the 6th century CE, the Alchons withdrew to Kashmir and, pulling back from Punjab and Gandhara, moved west across the Khyber Pass where they resettled in Kabulistan under the leadership of Toramana II.
 There, their coinage suggests that they merged with the Nezak – as coins in Nezak style now bear the Alchon tamga mark.

 During the 7th century, continued military encounters are reported between the Hunas and the northern Indian states which followed the disappearance of the Gupta Empire.
 For example, Prabhakaravardhana, the Vardhana dynasty king of Thanesar in northern India and father of Harsha, is reported to have been "A lion to the Huna deer, a burning fever to the king of the Indus land".

 The Alchons in India declined rapidly around the same time that the Hephthalites, a related group to the north, were defeated by an alliance between the Sassanians and the Western Turkic Kaghanate in 557–565 CE.
 The areas of Khuttal and Kapisa-Gandhara had remained independent kingdoms under the Alchon Huns, under kings such as Narendra, but in 625 CE they were taken over by the expanding Western Turks when they established the Yabghus of Tokharistan.
 Eventually, the Nezak-Alchons were replaced by the Turk Shahi dynasty around 665 CE.

 Religion and ethics

+Buddhism

 The four Alchon kings Khingila, Toramana, Javukha, and Mehama are mentioned as donors to a Buddhist stupa in the Talagan copper scroll inscription dated to 492 or 493 CE, that is, at a time before the Hunnic wars in India started.
 This corresponds to a time when the Alchons had recently taken control of Taxila (around 460 CE), at the center of the Buddhist regions of northwestern India.
 Numerous Alchon coins were found in the dedication compartment of the "Tope Kalān" stupa in Hadda.

 Mural with paintings of probable Alchon devotees can be seen in the Buddhist complex of the Butkara Stupa (Butkara I, construction phase 4).
 Dated to the 5th century CE, they suggest that the Alchon Huns may have been participants to the local Buddhist culture.